 In addition to the above information, keep in mind that you still have to meet the protest rules for interested party and prejudice.

-For contracting by negotiation questions or for help with filing a protest about FAR 15 discussions and clarifications, call our GAO protest lawyers at 1-866-601-5518.
+For contracting by negotiation questions or for help with filing a protest about FAR discussions and FAR clarifications, call our GAO protest lawyers at 1-866-601-5518.